Jorisbo/Mkgmap-Mapnik-Style-Garmin/README.md

-# 20200607 Implemented mapnik changes up to release 5.2.0 - minor b
+# 20200607 Implemented mapnik changes up to release 5.2.0c
 Openstreetmap visual changes can be found on https://github.com/gravitystorm/openstreetmap-carto/blob/master/CHANGELOG.md Releasenotes for all latest style- and typ changes can be found in de style info-file within the style zip
-- Major improvements for routing and acces handling
+- Major improvements for routing and access handling
 - Major improvements for layout based on the new mkgmap features
 - Options for overlay of local, regional and international bicycle routes